What is Online Proofing? Your guide to key features, benefits, and what to look out for in an online proofing tool

 • Streamlined project management

-Any robust online proofing solution will have its own structured workflow.
+Online proofing uses the internet to provide a structured secure portal for versions of work to be uploaded, shared, and reviewed.
+Any online proofing system will have its own structured workflow.
 The following 7 steps outline a typical successful online proofing process, incorporating features and approaches you might find in leading Creative proofing software like GoProof.

 Step 1: The content